-Do not feel obliged to use your entire character allowance - if you can say what you need to using a small paragraph, leave it at that.
-The Committee Members have a lot of paperwork to get through and superfluous information annoys them.
+- Do not feel obliged to use your entire character allowance.
+If you can say what you need to using just a small paragraph, leave it at that.

-Be aware that the comments don’t always reflect the rating given by the assessors.
-The rating is not available to the Applicant nor to Research Services.
+- Be aware that the comments don’t always reflect the rating given by the assessors.
+The rating is not available to the Applicant nor to JCU Connect.

-Those who receive mixed comments should try to respond in a positive way to any potentially damaging remarks; for example if the assessor(s) point(s) to problems with methodology or structure.
-First deal strategically with any critical remarks, with the last part of the response pointing to favourable aspects.
-If you wish to take issue with an assessor’s comment, (eg. if the facts are incorrect) you should address the comments in a confident, positive manner.
+- Those who receive mixed comments should try to respond in a positive way.
+For example, if the assessor(s) point(s) to problems with methodology or structure, first deal strategically with any critical remarks, with the last part of the response pointing to favourable aspects.
+If the facts are incorrect, address these in a confident and positive way.

 Strategies for dealing with common problems

-Criticism: Where more than one assessor makes similar remarks highlighting a weakness in your proposal, address these issues carefully.
-Is there is a critical hypothesis not tested before submission or are you using novel techniques?
+Where more than one assessor makes similar remarks highlighting a weakness in your proposal.
+Is there a critical hypothesis not tested before submission or are you using novel techniques?

 Response Strategy: If you have not already done so, make every attempt to review this data and weigh its impact on your study.
 If you believe it has a major impact discuss your contingency plan.